AnandaRimal/Rag--mastery/rank fusion/README.md

 ![RAG Fusion - Query Generation](../images/1.png)

+*Image 1: The RAG Fusion pipeline starts by taking a single user query and using an LLM to generate multiple query variations that approach the question from different semantic angles.*

 **What's Happening:**
 - **Original Query:** "How does Tesla make money?"
 - **LLM generates variations** that approach the question from different angles: